Tony Vidmar: Retirement

 On 14 February 2008, Vidmar announced his retirement and an end to his decorated playing career after the 2008 A-League Grand Final.
 The former Socceroo defender said he wanted to end speculation about his future and thought the domestic decider was the best way to end his career.
 "There has been a lot of speculation on what I was going to do, whether to continue on or to end my career.
 I made up my mind about three weeks ago and thought that it was probably the right time to finish and that was well before we clinched our Grand Final berth."

 "My aim at the start of the season was to help qualify the team for the AFC Champions League and to top that now would be very difficult."

 Vidmar said there had been many influential players on his career, which began at Adelaide City in 1989: "There are a lot of people that I'd like to thank – when I first started in the National Soccer League my first coach Zoran Matic was a huge influence for my career and every other coach that I've had since has influenced me in some way."

 "I'd like to thank everyone at the Mariners – everyone in the office to the coaching staff and my team-mates, after what happened with my medical condition it was a gamble that they took to bring me here and I'd like to thank them for giving me the opportunity to finish my career in Australia, it would definitely be nice to finish it off with a Championship."

 The Mariners went on to lose the Grand Final to the Newcastle Jets.

 Personal life

-Vidmar is the brother of Aurelio Vidmar who is also a former footballer.
-His daughter Mikayla Vidmar who is also a footballer recently played in A-League Women for Canberra United FC.
+Vidmar is the father of Kane Vidmar and Mikayla Vidmar, who are both footballers.
+His brother, Aurelio Vidmar was also a former footballer and current football manager.